 - Fornrít: At Verja Sik (To Protect Onself)

 Hiǫrtr.
 Ormr. Úlfr.
 Arn.
-Those are Old Norse words for deer/stag, serpent, wolf, and eagle — the animals which adorn the Verjaseiðr cover art are profoundly inspired by the Jelling (Denmark) and Urnes (Norway) period styles of Viking Age animal art.
+Those are Old Norse words for deer, serpent, wolf, and eagle.
+These animals adorn the Verjaseiðr cover art and are profoundly inspired by the Jelling (Denmark) and Urnes (Norway) period styles of Viking Age animal art.

 - The stag Eikþyrnir stands guard on top of Valhalla.

 - The ormr longships lie ready to embark on new adventures.

 - The úlfhéðnar warriors are waiting for the next full moon.